coatyio/coaty-js/docs/man/developer-guide.md

-Use the `CommunicationManager.observeCommunicationState` method to observe communication state changes of the underlying messaging transport connection to the Coaty communication infrastrcuture (i.e. online or offline).
+Use the `CommunicationManager.observeCommunicationState` method to observe communication state changes of the underlying messaging transport connection to the Coaty communication infrastructure (i.e. online or offline).
 Usage of this feature is further simplified by the convenience method `NodeUtils.logCommunicationState` and by a convenience controller class named [`ConnectionStateController`](#connection-state-controller).